 Besides having one of the strangest titles ever, "Um, Um, Um, Um, Um, Um" strayed from the usual romance and/or dance subject matter; it's essentially about a man in the park mumbling incoherently.
 But what a great sound it had, with Major's vocals backed by Johnny Pate's deftly arranged horn section.
 It was a top ten pop and number one R&B hit in February 1964, the biggest of Major's career.
 A dance record showing off Mayfield's latin-flavored guitar skills, "The Matador," was next, taking him back to the top 20.
 This one written by Davis, Billy Butler and Lance, it required Major to demonstrate the dance in his live performances, emulating the way a matador swirls his cape, following through with a "bull-stabbing" movement.
 The strong arrangement overcame the bizarreness of the message.

 The next few singles were solid Curtis Mayfield-written efforts, highlighted by "Rhythm," another big hit employing the now-signature Chicago sound.
 Regular musicians on the sessions included drummer Maurice White and trombonist Louis Satterfield (who would continue their association in the '70s with Earth, Wind and Fire).
-The hitmaking formula established by Carl Davis was running its course for Lance, though the distinctive brass-and-strings arrangements would be key to the works of Chandler, Butler, Fontella Bass, Billy Stewart, The Vibrations and scores of other Chicago artists throughout the decade.
+The hitmaking formula established by Carl Davis was running its course for Lance, though the distinctive brass-and-string arrangements would be key to the works of Chandler, Butler, Fontella Bass, Billy Stewart, The Vibrations and scores of other Chicago artists throughout the decade.

 "Come See" slipped into the top 40 for one week in April 1965.
 Successive releases met with less success.
 Pate and Davis departed over the next couple of years, while Mayfield immersed himself in the rise of The Impressions.
 Still, Lance was the best-selling of all the acts on the Okeh roster in the 1960s.
 The label made an unusual choice in teaming him with Billy Sherrill (a country music producer in Nashville on the verge of bigger things with Tammy Wynette) and later with producers Ted Cooper and Gerald Sims, yet nothing sparked.
 Leaving Okeh in 1968, he recorded for many labels over the next decade, staying on the fringe of the record industry with minor hits "Follow the Leader" in 1969 on Dakar and "Stay Away From Me (I Love You Too Much)" in 1970 for Mayfield's Curtom Records.
 Other releases were on the Volt, Playboy, Columbia and Soul labels.
 Not yet 40 in 1978, things went seriously downhill when he was busted for cocaine possession and served a three year prison sentence.
 After his release in 1982, he performed on the oldies circuit, his health gradually failing him until, at just 55 years of age, he died of heart failure in 1994.
-That last fifteen years or so is best left forgotten by all but those closest to Major Lance.
+Those last 15 years or so are best left forgotten by all but the family and friends closest to Major Lance.
 The rest of us can reminisce about the time he was at the top of his Chicago Soul game.

 - I've Got a Girl - 1960